How-to Guide - Configuring Promotions

 Fixed Price

-Rewards the customer by applying a Fixed Price to the group of items defined in the Item Set (e.g., any shirt and tie for £100).
-The Reward Value is the promotional selling price, not a discount amount:
+Applies a Fixed Price to a group of items as defined in the Item Set (e.g. buy any shirt and tie for 100).

 Fixed Price by Item